-The main truly new result is that market value is correlated, to a significant extent, with the portion of eventual citations that cannot be predicted based on past citations.
-This suggests that the market "already knows" much about the quality of inventions, which will ultimately be confirmed by the arrival of future citations that are "unexpected" in the sense of unpredictable based only on past citation information.
+In addition to this confirmation that citations do contain useful incremental value-relavent information, we also have two intriguing findings regarding when citations are most valuable: 1) market value is correlated, to a significant extent, with the portion of eventual citations that cannot be predicted based on past citations; 2) market value is positively correlated with the share of citations to a firm's patents that the firm itself has made.
+The first finding suggests that the market "already knows" much about the quality of inventions, which will ultimately be confirmed by the arrival of future citations that are "unexpected" in the sense of unpredictable based only on past citation information.
 This result clearly requires further exploration.
 First, it would be useful to explore the use of a functional form or normalization that would allow the relative value of past and future citations to be compared more directly, rather than just asking which adds more to the R-squared.
 In addition, one could ask how many years' worth of citations does one have to see to know most of what citations will eventually reveal.
-Is 10 years enough?
+Is 10 vears enough?
 What fraction of what you "know" (in the sense of correlation with market value) by knowing the lifetime citations do you "know" after 5 years?
 Also, one could explore whether this result is driven by the tail of the distribution, which we know is associated with much of the value.
 In other words, to what extent is it possible to predict that a patent will ultimately get >20 citations based only on the first few years' patents?
 Is it this difficulty of predicting the really big winners that makes the unpredictable portion of the citations total so important?